CMSC-100-2S-AY2024-2025/exer-01-html-and-css-adrianneds/README.md

 9. Click "Save"
 10. Your GitHub page can now be viewed in the URL \<domain>/\<repository-name>.
 You can see the domain under "Custom domain" (the one ending in .github.io)

- The URL will also be shown at the top of the page along with the message "Your site is live at...".
-It may take a while for it to appear and you might need to refresh.

 # Key Takeaways
 Being a web developer requires a lot of patience and persistence to solve problems that may arise in creating a webpage, especially since